Twist Bioscience Corporation (TWST): Skating on Thin Ice? We Know the Answer

 TWST’s Market Performance

-TWST stocks went down by -16.79% for the week, with a monthly drop of -19.31% and a quarterly performance of -11.73%, while its annual performance rate touched -72.18%.
-The volatility ratio for the week stands at 6.21% while the volatility levels for the past 30 days are set at 7.03% for Twist Bioscience Corporation.
-The simple moving average for the period of the last 20 days is -16.91% for TWST stocks with a simple moving average of -30.48% for the last 200 days.
+TWST stocks went up by 3.88% for the week, with a monthly drop of -6.07% and a quarterly performance of 8.69%, while its annual performance rate touched -63.66%.
+The volatility ratio for the week stands at 7.26% while the volatility levels for the past 30 days are set at 6.83% for Twist Bioscience Corporation.
+The simple moving average for the period of the last 20 days is -2.05% for TWST stocks with a simple moving average of -20.22% for the last 200 days.

-During the last 5 trading sessions, TWST fell by -16.79%, which changed the moving average for the period of 200-days by -57.68% in comparison to the 20-day moving average, which settled at $39.97.
-In addition, Twist Bioscience Corporation saw -56.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TWST rose by +3.88%, which changed the moving average for the period of 200-days by -54.52% in comparison to the 20-day moving average, which settled at $38.49.
+In addition, Twist Bioscience Corporation saw -51.17% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading